-kirsten stewart:
+Kirsten Stewart:

 You've been listening to Connect Canyons.
-This episode was reported by Kirsten Stewart and edited and produced by Stephanie Christiansen.
+This episode was reported by Kirsten Stewart and edited and produced by Stephanie Christensen.
 Tune in next week, and if you like our storytelling, be sure to encourage a friend to subscribe.